Monifactory/MAE2/README.md

 wrong, I'd take it.
 I'm terrible with graphics.

 # Credits
+Code are all files under `src/main/java/`.
+Resources are all files under `src/main/resources/` and `src/generated/resources/`
+## Code
+All code in this repository is licensed under the LGPL (see `LICENSE.txt`), unless noted otherwise.
+Each files licensing will be noted in the copyright header.

 Some code used in this repository is copied/edited from the original Applied Energistics 2.
-Should only be code in `@Overwrite` mixins or classes inside the `appeng` package.
+This should only be code in `@Overwrite` mixins or classes inside the `appeng` package.

+## Resources
-* Textures and Models Currently every texture/model in here is just a color shifted version of AE2's texture.
+Currently every texture/model in here is just a color shifted version of AE2's texture.
 Full credits to the original artists, not gonna take credit for hue shifting a crafting cpu
 - (c) 2020, [Ridanisaurus Rid](https://github.com/Ridanisaurus/), (c) 2013 - 2020 AlgorithmX2 et al
 - [![License](https://img.shields.io/badge/License-CC%20BY--NC--SA%203.0-yellow.svg?style=flat-square)](https://creativecommons.org/licenses/by-nc-sa/3.0/)

+All other resources (including new textures/models if added) are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/).